boardfish/blacklight/README.md

 ### Bootstrapping the database

-Use `docker-compose exec web rake db:create` to create the database in the `postgresql` container.
+Use `docker-compose exec web rake db:setup` to create the database in the `postgresql` container.
+This will also seed the database with some escape room data based on Faker::Games::SuperSmashBros.stage.
+If you'd like to attach images too, you can retrieve these by running the script in `spec/fixtures/files/escape_game`.

 ### Permissions issues?